 A (typically) straight and/or cis person who supports members of the LGBT community.

-Bi is an umbrella term used to describe an emotional, romantic and/or sexual orientation towards more than one gender.Bi people may describe themselves using one or more of a wide variety of terms, including, but not limited to, bisexual, pan, bi-curious, queer, and other non-monosexual identities.
+Bi is an umbrella term used to describe a romantic and/or sexual orientation towards more than one gender.Bi people may describe themselves using one or more of a wide variety of terms, including, but not limited to, bisexual, pan, queer, and some other non-monosexual and non-monoromantic identities.

 The fear or dislike of someone who identifies as bi based on prejudice or negative attitudes, beliefs or views about bi people.
 Biphobic bullying may be targeted at people who are, or who are perceived to be, bi.